Skip to main content

 Playbooks

-The playbook option menu can be found at the bottom of the playbook screen.
-From here, you can re-execute a playbook, export, edit, or expand the existing playbook.
-If during an incident's investigation it is determined that the type of incident has changed (i.e. phishing incident turns into a ransomware incident) another type of playbook may be needed to correctly remediate an incident.
-You can add additional Playbooks to the incident by clicking the + sign at the top of the playbook screen.
+If during an incident's investigation it is determined that the type of incident has changed (for example, a phishing incident turns into a ransomware incident) another type of playbook may be needed to correctly remediate an incident.
+You can add additional playbooks to the incident by clicking + at the top of the screen to the left of the Graph View and List View buttons.
+This will open a new screen that lists all available playbooks.
+Either type in the playbook name to use, or manually search through all available options and click Add when finished.

-Playbook results
+Playbook history

 Action details

-Action result Action result JSON
+Action result JSON details

 Tasks

-To add a new Task, click the + button at the top-left of the Task list screen.
+2. To add a new Task, click the + button at the top-left of the Task list screen.
 Fill in all required fields and add any additional information necessary under the Description section if desired.

-The user listed in the Assigned to field will be the user responsible for completing the task.
+• The user listed in the Assigned to field will be the user responsible for completing the task.

-Task selected
+Task buttons

 Notes